fizzday/booter/README.md

 Booter
 =======
-a mini booter of some services .
+a mini booter of some services, now you can use laravel's orm of eloquent in either php project with this booter

 Installation
 ------------